-How do Polarized Sunglass Lenses Work?
+How Do Polarized Lenses Work?

-All of our sunglass lenses eliminate almost all UV Rays.
-Regular sunglass lenses reduce glare by blocking visible light in an equal manner across the entire lens.
-Polarized lenses, on the other hand, act like millions of microscopic mirrors that are angled away from your eyes field of vision.
-When light waves hit the polarization layer at various angles that are not perpendicular to your lens it's reflected away rather than let through to your eye.
-This results in unwanted glare from roads, water and car windows being either dulled out or seriously reduced allowing you to see the field of vision they want.
+Polarized lenses are normal sunglass lenses with a polarization layer fused to the lens.
+Normal sunglass lenses reduce the intensity of all light from all angles.
+The polarizing layer in polarized lenses acts like millions of microscopic mirrors.
+These mirrors are angled away from your eyes field of vision.
+When light waves hit the polarization layer at any angle that is not perpendicular to your lens it is reflected away rather than allowed through to your eye.
+This results in unwanted glare from roads, water and car windows being either dulled out or dramatically reduced allowing the sunglass user to see the field of vision they want.
 The reduction of glare provided by sunglass lenses allows users to wear their sunglasses for longer periods of time and reduces eyestrain.
 We also have customers that suffer from migraines claim that polarized lenses help reduce the onset of headaches.

 When Polarized Lenses Can Cause Problems?